 A combination of risk factors from longitudinal medical records of UK patients was effective in predicting which individuals subsequently experienced recurrent attacks, and in particular in predicting the high-risk patients who experienced four or more attacks over a 2-year period.
 This large database study has confirmed that asthma attacks are common in an unselected UK population, with 25% of patients experiencing one or more attacks during the 2-year outcome period.
 The risk factors we identified are largely consistent with previous findings.

-This study has strengths in its large sample size and the range of factors considered concurrently.
+This study has strengths in its large sample size and the range of factors considered concurrently (see Online Repository for post-hoc power calculations).
 Asthma is a common and important disease with a variety of presentations and underlying mechanisms; therefore, multiple factors should be included in any risk prediction model.
 Prior studies have evaluated individual risk factors or limited numbers of risk factors to predict asthma attacks, for example, those representing subacute lack of asthma control.26 Questionnaire-based methods of predicting risk have been studied as well.27 Instead, the risk factors we identified are all collected from routine electronic patient data, suggesting that an informatics-based approach to risk stratification is possible, with lists of high-risk patients being automatically generated for the attention of the clinical team, e.g. by alerts placed on the clinical records.
 Moreover, the current study also formally describes the potential predictive ability of the risk model developed and lends itself to the development of an individualized web-based assessment tool as employed in other disease areas, such as for cardiovascular risk assessment.28

 The risk factors included in our model have been identified in prior studies including the recent UK National Review of Asthma Deaths29; these include previous asthma attacks, asthma severity as described by level of treatment, current symptom control, nasal disease, and generally hazardous comorbidities (smoking, obesity).13,30 Obesity may predispose to asthma attacks through the effect of extrathoracic restriction from adipose tissue and from the effect of adipokines on overall immune function and airway inflammation.31 Additionally, there may be a common genetic predisposition to both asthma and obesity.32,33